 MA - Thesis

-- Pass, not recommended for further graduate study;
+- Fail, has not met degree requirements, not recommended for further graduate study

 MA - Non Thesis

-Not earlier than during the final semester of course work enrollment, the candidate shall satisfactorily complete both a written and oral examination.
+In their final semester, a degree candidate must satisfactorily complete both a written and oral examination.
 The written examination includes the following sections:

 - Basic Communication Theory/Method (1 hour)